-8.47.2.
+8.48.2.
 Contents of OpenSSL

-Installed programs: c_rehash and openssl liberypto.so and libssl.so c_rehash is a Perl script that scans all files in a directory and adds symbolic links to their hash values.
-Use of c_rehash is considered obsolete and should be replaced by $openssl\ rehash$ command openssl is a command-line tool for using the various cryptography functions of OpenSSL's crypto library from the shell.
-It can be used for various functions which are documented in man 1 openss!
+Installed programs: c_rehash and openssl Installed libraries: libcrypto.so and libssl.so c_rehash is a Perl script that scans all files in a directory and adds symbolic links to their hash values.
+Use of c_rehash is considered obsolete and should be replaced by openssl rehash command openssl is a command-line tool for using the various cryptography functions of OpenSSL's crypto library from the shell.
+It can be used for various functions which are documented in openssl(1)

-Installed directories: /etc/ssl, /usr/include/openssl, /usr/lib/engines and /usr/share/doc/openssl-3.1.2 implements a wide range of cryptographic algorithms used in various Internet standards.
-The services provided by this library are used by the OpenSSL implementations of SSL, TLS and S/ standards libssl.so implements the Transport Layer Security (TLS v1) protocol.
-It provides a rich API, documentation on which can be found by running man 7 ssl
+Installed directories: /etc/ssl, /usr/include/openssl, /usr/lib/engines and /usr/share/doc/openssl-3.3.1 liberypto.so implements a wide range of cryptographic algorithms used in various Internet standards.
+The services provided by this library are used by the OpenSSL implementations of SSL, TLS and S/MIME, and they have also been used to implement OpenSSH, OpenPGP, and other cryptographic standards libssl.so implements the Transport Layer Security (TLS v1) protocol.
+It provides a rich API, documentation on which can be found in ssl(7)